Chapter 7 I Thought You Were Dead

 She emphasized the last few words.

-"You—" Maggie's face turned ugly as she stood up abruptly, "Evelyn, don't get cocky.
-Without the Miller Group's support, how long can your little lab last?"
+"You—" Maggie's expression darkened as she stood up abruptly, "Evelyn, don't get cocky.
+Without the Miller Group's support, how long do you think your little lab can survive?"

 With that, she grabbed the document and turned to leave.

-Evelyn thought she'd finally have some peace, but near closing time, David rushed over in a hurry.
+Evelyn thought she'd finally have some peace, but just before closing time, David hurried in.

-"The Miller Group's CEO is here and wants to see you.
-You should go check it out."
+"The Miller Group's CEO is here.
+He's requesting to see you.
+You should go meet him."

 Luke?

-A flash of annoyance crossed Evelyn's eyes, but she still took off her lab coat and went to the reception room.
+A flash of annoyance crossed Evelyn's eyes, but she still took off her lab coat and headed toward the reception room.

-As soon as she arrived, she saw Luke sitting on the sofa with a dark expression, Maggie standing beside him.
+As soon as she arrived, she saw Luke seated on the sofa, his expression dark.
+Maggie stood beside him.

 This had to be another one of Maggie's schemes.

-Seeing Evelyn enter, Luke's expression grew even darker, and he immediately questioned her: "Evelyn, where did you get that money?"
+The moment Luke saw Evelyn, his expression grew even darker, and he immediately questioned her.
+"Evelyn, where did you get that money?"

-During their five years of marriage, Evelyn had been taking care of the child—there was no way she could have gathered fifty million dollars in such a short time.
+During their five years of marriage, Evelyn had been the one taking care of the child—there was no way she could have gathered fifty million dollars in such a short time.

-Evelyn didn't want to waste words with him, "How is that any of your business?"
+She didn't want to waste words with him.
+"How is that any of your business?"

-"You tell me?"
+"You tell me."
 Luke's knuckles turned white.
 "Legally, you're still my wife.
-Your every word and action represent the Miller Group's reputation."
+Every word and action of yours reflects on the Miller Group's reputation."

 Evelyn understood.